 Jake added, “The best part about it is that we’re all young and aspiring to do big things in Hollywood.
 We all just teamed up and help each other out and collaborate and love each other."

+So, who's in Team 10 and who's out?
+The answer is complex.
 Currently, the roster on their website lists Jake, AJ, Alex, Alissa, Lucas, Marcus Dobre, Chance and Anthony, the Martinez Twins, Stan Gerards, Tessa Brooks, Tristan Tales, and Erika as part of the Team 10 fam.
 However, Chad Tepper recently joined Team 10 as of July 12, 2017 and Kade Spice launched his YouTube channel on July 19, 2017.
+Tessa recently moved out of the Team 10 house, although we don't know if she's out of the squad or not.

 The last fans heard, Alissa was kicked out of Team 10, a drama that was well documented online.
 Jake accused her of cheating, she accused him of emotional abuse.
 From there, the drama escalated with a Team 10 diss track called "It's Everyday Bro," followed by response parody song called “It’s Everynight Sis" that Alissa collaborated on with RiceGum.
 (His brother Logan Paul even jumped in with his own diss track, but the siblings have since made up.)
-Needless to say, Alissa is probably out of Team 10, even if she's still featured on the website.
+Needless to say, Alissa is definitely out of Team 10, even if she's still featured on the website.
+She's a proud CloutGang member now.

 The official Snapchat name for Team 10 is Team10Snaps, although the individual members of the group have their own SC accounts.
 Jake Paul's Snapchat name is jakepaul19, Erika Costell's Snapchat name is ErkCostell, and Tessa Brook's Snapchat name is Tessa-Brooks.
 Chance and Anthony's Snapchat names are chancesutton and imanthonytruj, respectively.